Consumers Credit Union Review

 Is Consumers Credit Union a good bank?

-Headquartered in Lake County, Illinois, Consumers Credit Union has been serving customers for nearly a century.
-Unlike other credit unions, it's unique in that anyone can join, regardless of where you live, work or maintain third-party affiliations.
+Headquartered in Gurnee, Illinois, Consumers Credit Union (CCU) has been serving customers for nearly a century.
+Unlike other credit unions, it's unique in that anyone can join, regardless of where you live or work or your third-party affiliations.
 While branch locations are limited to the Chicago area, members can bank through over 1,800 CU Service Center partner branches as well as more than 30,000 ATMs nationwide.
-(Rates accurate as of 2/28/2020.)

-Much higher APYs on deposit accounts compared to many traditional banks
+Much higher rates on deposit accounts compared to many traditional banks